 What is stress?

-Stress is simply a fact of nature -- forces from the inside or outside world affect the individual, either one's emotional or physical well-being, or both.
+Stress is a fact of nature in which forces from the inside or outside world affect the individual, either one's emotional or physical well-being, or both.
 The individual responds to stress in ways that affect the individual, as well as their environment.
 Due to the overabundance of stress in our modern lives, we usually think of stress as a negative experience, but from a biological point of view, stress can be a neutral, negative, or positive experience.

 In general, stress is related to both external and internal factors.
 External factors include the physical environment, including your job, your relationships with others, your home, and all the situations, challenges, difficulties, and expectations you're confronted with on a daily basis.
 Internal factors determine your body's ability to respond to, and deal with, the external stress-inducing factors.
 Internal factors which influence your ability to handle stress include your nutritional status, overall health and fitness levels, emotional well-being, and the amount of sleep and rest you get.

 Stress has driven evolutionary change (the development and natural selection of species over time).
 Thus, the species that adapted best to the causes of stress (stressors) have survived and evolved into the plant and animal kingdoms we now observe.

 Man is the most adaptive creature on the planet because of the evolution of the human brain, especially the part called the neo-cortex.
 This adaptability is largely due to the changes and stressors that we have faced and mastered.
 Therefore, we, unlike other animals, can live in any climate or ecosystem, at various altitudes, and avoid the danger of predators.
 Moreover, we have learned to live in the air, under the sea, and even in space, where no living creatures have ever survived.
 So then, what is so bad about stress?

 Get tips on therapy and treatment.